wtsi-npg/npg_langqc/frontend/README.md

 This is a user interface intended to aid manual QC.
 It aims to fulfill the same role as npg_qc_viewer does for Illumina QC data.

 It is written in Javascript using the Vue 3 framework, and expects to interact with a backend API for retrieving and annotating QC data.
+The backend API will demand Okta authentication before any data will be transferred.

 ## Recommended IDE Setup